Image Quality Content

 - The title page

 - Pages with special backgrounds or images.
-Please note: If your book contains a large amount of background with text, it’s recommended you convert to fixed-layout.
+Please note: If your book contains a large amount of background with text, it’s recommended you convert to a fixed layout.

 - Callouts/Text Boxes with special borders